 Placements are limited.
-We place interns according to their honest interests and on education and experience while also incorperating their honest interests in their industry.
+We place interns according their on education and experience while also incorperating their honest interests in their industry.

 A. We accept applications year around.
 The best time to apply, however, is in September-February to start training between December-May.
 This is the time when most placements are available.
 Sutable applications received before or during the peak time are often placed in just a couple of days.

 A. First, remember that this is an internship program not a work program.
-You are guaranteed to receive compensation, and the federal minimum wage in the USA is $7.25 at the moment, higher in many States.
-You are guaranteed to receive compensation for 40 hrs a week.
+You are guaranteed to receive compensation, and the federal minimum wage in the United States, vared by state assigned.
+You are guaranteed to receive compensation for 40 hours per week.
 It may happen in a slow season that will be less than 40 hours and in the peak times more.
-Potentially over 60 hrs a week during the busiest time.
+Potentially over 60 hours per week during the busiest time.

 Extra pay for any overtime hours you complete is not required of agricultural or horticultural businesses under U.S. law.
 Only some companies opt to pay 150% of the regular hourly compensation for any hour over the normal 40 hour week.

 A. Yes, having good health insurance is one of requirements to participate in any J1 program.
-Almost all participants buy the insurance directly from TOP as it offers excellent value and exceeds US Department of State minimums.
+Almost all participants buy the insurance directly from TOP.
+It offers an excellent value and exceeds U.S. Department of State minimums.
 If you wish, we can send to you a detailed description of the insurance we offer.
 During training hours, you will be covered by insurance provided by your host.
 This policy is called Workers Compensation.
 This insurance protects you against work related accidents.

-Remember!
-Interns' insurance does not cover any pre-existing conditions.
-This means that if you arrive with a broken leg to the USA, our insurance will not pay bills related to this injury.
-The same rule applies to long-term health issues such as diabetes.
+*Remember: Interns' insurance does not cover any pre-existing conditions.
+This means that if you arrive with a broken leg to the United States, our insurance will not pay bills related to this injury.
+The same rule applies to long-term health issues (example: diabetes).

 A. Yes, you will.
 You will also have to complete tax forms / return early in the following year.
-The US Internal Revenue Service (IRS) will send to you a tax refund check about 2- 3 months after you submit your paperwork to them.
-You can expect to receive some of your paid taxes back - but precisely how much depends on variables such as: how much tax you paid, what was your income, what is your nationality, how much time you remained in the USA and more.
+The United States Internal Revenue Service (IRS) will send to you a tax refund check about 2- 3 months after you submit your paperwork to them.
+You can expect to receive some of your paid taxes back (precisely how much depends on variables such as: how much tax you paid, what was your income, what is your nationality, how much time you remained in the United States, and etc.).
 TOP will provide to you tax software that will help you to resolve your tax return documents.

 A. When you arrive, a house or an apartment will be waiting for you.
-Very often accommodation is provided for free or at a subsidized rate compared to rental properties in that area.
-Sometimes you will live in a regular, commercially rented apartment.
-In this cases the rent may cost you more but you can expect to be paid well enough to cover rent.
-Before you agree to your particular placement you will receive all needed information concerning your pay, accommodation, responsibilities etc.
+Very often, accommodation is provided for free, or at a subsidized rate, compared to rental properties in that area.
+Sometimes, you will live in a regular, commercially rented apartment.
+In this case, the rent may cost you more, but you can expect to be paid well enough to cover rent.
+Before you agree to your particular placement, you will receive all needed information concerning your pay, accommodation, responsibilities, etc.

-Q. You ask for reference letters to be submitted with application to your program.
-Why?
+Why do you ask for reference letters to be submitted with application to your program?

-A. Majority of TOP participants can only remain in the USA for 12 months plus one additional month for travel (grace period).
+A. Majority of TOP participants can only remain in the United States for 12 months, plus one additional month for travel (grace period).
 Shorter internships are available.